microsoft/language-server-protocol/_specifications/specification-3-16.md

 	/**
 	 * The active signature.
 If omitted or the value lies outside the
-	 * range of `signatures` the value defaults to zero or is ignore if
+	 * range of `signatures` the value defaults to zero or is ignored if
-	 * the `SignatureHelp` as no signatures.
+	 * the `SignatureHelp` has no signatures.
 	 *
 	 * Whenever possible implementors should make an active decision about
 	 * the active signature and shouldn't rely on a default value.